Case Study: Managing Conflicting Constraints

 Is that a silly question?

-To answer the question, it can feel innovative when it all comes together and delights the customer in ways that they were not expecting.
+To answer the question, it can feel innovative when it all comes together and delights the customer in ways that they are not expecting.
 Which is not so different from the discussion on Prototyping the Impossible.

 The Elegant Solution from Conflicting Constraints

 But, I think the most useful piece is a willingness to go back to the big picture and look at the world different.
-Never settle for the first possible solution, and stay out of the weeds until you know the furrow.
-(Sorry, I’m just an old farm boy.)
+Challenge what you think are the conflicting constraints, and never settle for the first solution.